 But what happens when the storm’s first wave recedes?
 Does the trauma end there?
 Unfortunately, the answer is no. The aftermath of the primary brain injury can lead to a complex cascade of events that culminate in secondary brain injury.

-A Darker Storm: Secondary Brain Injury
+A Darker Storm: What is a Secondary Brain Injury?

 Unlike a primary injury which occurs at the moment of trauma, a secondary brain injury is a process that unfolds over time following the initial trauma.
 This is the “darker storm” that comes in the aftermath.
 Secondary brain injuries occur due to a complex chain of physiological processes initiated by the initial trauma.
 These processes can lead to further destruction of brain cells and tissue, dramatically amplifying the effects of the primary injury.